 a.
 Lease commitments:

-The Company's facilities and those of certain subsidiaries are rented under several operating lease agreements for periods ending 2016 to 2019.
+The Company's facilities and those of certain subsidiaries are rented under several operating lease agreements for periods ending between 2018 and 2020.
 The monthly lease amount, including management fees of the leased property, is approximately \$172.